BluBloos/Portable-Programming-Language/ir/Android/README.md

 # Roadmap Forward

+Get the example C app working AS IS. <span style="color: green;">DONE</span>
+- Even with the build system that has been provided.

+Get the Android Emulator to a stable and working state.

-Want to strip down the example C app into a minimal app.
+Then, once the example is working, strip it down into a minimal app.
+- Removing a bunch of C code.
+- Using just a plain old bash script.

 Then transform it into assembly language for some specific target ABI of the Android platform.